 automated flood monitoring system in the Pine and Caboolture River

-catchments has been progressively developed by Seqwater and Councils.
+catchments has been progressively developed by Seqwater and various Councils.

 The system is comprised of a network of rainfall and river height field stations located in the catchment which report via VHF radio to a base station computer located in the Moreton Bay Regional Council office at Strathpine and at Seqwater and Bureau offices.
 The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.

 The base station computers located in the Moreton Bay Regional Council office collects the data and has software that displays it in graphical and tabular form.

 The Bureau of Meteorology issues River Height Bulletins for the Pine and Caboolture River catchment regularly during flash floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.
 River Height Bulletins are available via :

 Internet/World Wide Web